rampion/rotations-twists-and-plaits/README.md

 ```
 -->

-Rotating left-infinite streams to the left or right-infinite streams to the
+Rotating left-infinite traversables to the left or right-infinite traversables to the
 right blows up, predictably:

 ```haskell ignore